RecordsKeeper/multichain/docs/source/miningwindows.rst

 .. _windows-installingrk:

-Installing Recordskeeper on Windows
+Installing RecordsKeeper on Windows
 -----------------------------------

-Download the executables from `here <https://github.com/RecordsKeeper/recordskeeper-core/releases/download/v1.0.0/recordskeeper-windows-1.0.0.zip>`_ and then unzip it and you will have the binary files: rkd.exe, rkd-cold.exe, rk-cli.exe and rk-util.exe.
+Download the executables from `here <https://github.com/RecordsKeeper/recordskeeper-core/releases/download/v1.0.0/recordskeeper-windows-1.0.0.zip>`_ and then unzip the folder and you will have the binary files: rkd.exe, rkd-cold.exe, rk-cli.exe and rk-util.exe.

 Copy the folder to your desired location.

-Then open your command line terminal and go to that location, after that run the following command:
+Then, open your command line terminal and go to that location.
+After that run the following command:

 .. code-block:: bash